emberjs/rfcs/text/0000-custom-components.md

 it possible to break down the work of component invocation into small pieces.

-For example, a "template-only component" doesn't need Glimmer to invoke any the hooks related to lifecycle management of the *component instance*.
+For example, a "template-only component" doesn't need Glimmer to invoke any of the hooks related to the lifecycle management of the *component instance*.
 Therefore, in an ideal world, they should not pay the cost associated with invoking those hooks.